awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-msk.md

 ## Create the Application Code<a name="example-msk-code"></a>

 In this section, you'll download and compile the application JAR file\.
+We recommend using Java 11\.

 The Java application code for this example is available from GitHub\.
 To download the application code, do the following: